xxia8864/ansible/Customized/readme.md

 ```
 ## config.yml

-The configuration that ansbile run are in Extra Variables, below are the sample
+The configuration commands executed by Ansible are provided via Extra Variables.
+Below is a sample.

-**!!!Please make sure there is a space before "description"**
+**!!!⚠️Please make sure there is a space before "description"**
 ```yaml
 ---
 config_cmds: